Former Nottingham Forest and Scotland winger John Robertson dies aged 72

 “At Leicester with Martin O’Neill he knew of my issues and problems and instead like many, who mocked them, he put a literal arm around me, had words of empathy and kindness and genuinely gave me support.”

-Former Celtic midfielder Alan Thompson wrote on X: “Just heard the devastating news that my ex assistant manager at Celtic John Robertson passed earlier today.
-Thoughts are with his lovely family and thoughts and prayers are with them all.”
+Former Celtic players Alan Thompson and Chris Sutton wrote tributes on X, with the latter calling Robertson “an incredible player, a genius, a legend, a sharp witted, funny man, a great friend and mentor to me”.

-His former Celtic team-mate Chris Sutton posted on social media: “John was an incredible player, a genius, a legend, a sharp witted, funny man, a great friend and mentor to me and we will all miss him greatly.”
+Ashley Young, who played under O’Neill and Robertson at Villa, posted on social media: “RIP Robbo, sorry to hear of the sad news today.
+Thank you for helping me.
+The Gaffer was right, he always said you would take my career to another level”.

 Forest paid tribute to “a true great of our club” who would “never ever be forgotten”, before signing off their statement by saying: “Rest in Peace, Robbo… Our greatest.”